verdaccio/verdaccio/website/translated_docs/cs/cli.md

 ## Výchozí umístění databázového souboru

 Výchozí umístění databázového souboru v úložišti.
-Počínaje verzí 4.0.0, pro nové instalace Verdaccia bude název souboru databáze **.verdaccio-db.json**.
-Při aktualizaci existujícího serveru Verdaccia zůstane název souboru **.sinopia-db.json**.
+Starting with version 4.0.0, the database file name will be **.verdaccio-db.json** for a new installation of Verdaccio.
+When upgrading an existing Verdaccio server, the file name will remain **.sinopia-db.json**.

 ## Environment variables